OAGi/Score/docs/user_guide/index.rst

 5. Select the BIE by using the checkbox in the first column.
 Multiple BIEs can be selected.
 For each BIE, you may choose the Business Context you want to include in the name of the downloaded file.
-Click on the down arrow icon at the “Business Context” column and select the desired Business Context (the default is set to the first business context assigned to the BIE.
-Checkbox “Include a business context in the filename” below at the page allows to include or exclude the business context from the file name).
+Click on the down arrow icon at the "Business Context" column and select the desired Business Context (the default is set to the first business context assigned to the BIE.
+Checkbox "Include a business context in the filename" below at the page allows to include or exclude the business context from the file name).
 The filename of the downloaded file will be in the format [BIE Property Term]-[Business Context].
 If no Business Context is selected the filename of the downloaded file will be the property term of the BIE.
-The checkbox “Include a version in the filename” allows to include or exclude the version of the BIE from the file name.
+The checkbox "Include a version in the filename" allows to include or exclude the version of the BIE from the file name.
 The filename of the downloaded file will be in the format [BIE Property Term]-[Version].
-When both the “Include a business context in the filename” and “Include a version in the filename” are checked the filename of the downloaded file will be in the format [BIE Property Term]-[Business Context]-[Version]
+When both the "Include a business context in the filename" and "Include a version in the filename" are checked the filename of the downloaded file will be in the format [BIE Property Term]-[Business Context]-[Version]